Winter’s Friends Are All Grown Up at The Clearwater Beach Aquarium

-The last time we visited the Clearwater Marine Aquarium near Clearwater Beach was about in 2005.
+Before this summer, the last time we visited the Clearwater Marine Aquarium near Clearwater Beach was about in 2005.
 They were located in a cement structure that was a former wastewater plant donated by the City of Clearwater.
 That was well before the 2011 movie, Dolphin Tale was released which propelled the Clearwater Marine Aquarium (CMA) into the national spotlight.

-My grandkids enjoyed the CMA in 2005 as a small little local attraction featuring sealife that needed rescuing and rehabilitation.
+Our grandkids enjoyed the CMA in 2005 as a small little local attraction featuring sealife that needed rescuing and rehabilitation.
 A 6 or 7-year-old that can pet a stingray is a big deal!
 Now the same experience is bigger, better, and just as captivating for kids of all ages.

 Dolphin Tale was a tear-jerker of a movie that centered around a bottlenose dolphin that lost its tail and a little boy who formed a relationship with a rehabilitated dolphin given the name Winter.

 In 2005 CMA was fortunate to get a few thousand visitors annually.
-With the opening of a new 80-million-dollar project, the CMA will approach one million visitors in 2021.
-The Clearwater Marine Aquarium is all grown up with about ten times the space, and so are Winter’s new friends.!
+With the opening of a new 80-million-dollar project, the CMA will exceed one million visitors in 2023.
+The Clearwater Aquarium is all grown up with about ten times the space, and so are Winter’s new friends.!

 Winter’s Famous Tail Designed By Clearwater Marine Aquarium